 Roadblocks are useful tools for investigating the possibility of drunk

-drivers and sometimes officers will make drivers take a roadside sobriety
+drivers and sometimes officers will make drivers take a

-at a sobriety checkpoint, a Jacksonville DUI attorney at our firm is prepared
+sobriety checkpoint, a Jacksonville DUI attorney at our firm is prepared

 to help you fight your charges.
 Sobriety checkpoints are put in place

 to deter drunk driving and to keep other drivers safe from intoxicated drivers.

 However, law enforcement officers will sometimes get carried away with

 making arrest and it's possible that your rights were violated at

 a sobriety checkpoint.
 At our firm, we have helped countless individuals